 For more information on alternative dispute resolutions and sample clauses, please refer to the introduction to alternative dispute resolution and sample clauses guide at:

-For more samples of contractual clauses on dispute resolution/ settlements by alternative dispute resolution, please see:
+For more samples of contractual clauses on dispute resolution/ settlements by alternative dispute resolution, please see (including clauses combining various forms of alternative dispute resolution methods - negotiation, mediation, followed by arbitration):

 Similar to court litigations, parties can represent themselves in alternative dispute resolutions if they are unable to afford or do not want legal representation.
 However, legal representation is generally recommended.
 This is because it is usually helpful for parties to have lawyers when the case involves complicated legal issues that the parties may not be knowledgeable about.